 “Thangal shareerangalayi jeevichappol aazhathil verupidichathennu thonnippicha bandhangal kinavukalayirunnennum raghavaneppole ottappettavar mathramayirunnu thangalennu eppol thirichariyunnennum aa chiriyilundayirunnu.
 Athu manasilakkiyappol raghavanum pathiye chirichuthudangi” (288).

 “The relations they had thought as deeply embedded roots, while they lived as body, were only fantasies; the realization that they were as alone as Raghavan was in their smiles.
 Raghavan also started slowly smiling by realising that.”

-While this Malayalam novel by Vinoy Thomas highlights the themes of sex, questions of gender, identity conflicts, search for survival, morality and amorality of wealth and, meaning of faith in life in general, the tone of black humour at many places will amuse the reader.
-On the whole, one who wish to traverse the conflicts and crisis of humanity, individual as specific and as a member of community, Puttu is an engaging and interesting read.
+While this Malayalam novel by Vinoy Thomas highlights the themes of sex, questions of gender, identity conflicts, search for survival, morality and amorality of wealth and, the meaning of faith in life in general, the tone of black humour in many places will amuse the reader.
+On the whole, for one who wishes to traverse the conflicts and crises of humanity, individual as specific and as a member of the community, Puttu is an engaging and interesting read.
 Also, Vinoy Thomas again proves – his command over language, in terms of dialects and evoking linguistic variations in the conveyance of cultural specificities.